Eastern Mediterranean Command

 |Last||Vice-Admiral Sir H. Bernard Rawlings|

-The Eastern Mediterranean was a major area command of the British Royal Navy from December, 1943 until October, 1944.
+The Eastern Mediterranean was an area of operations and transportation command of the Royal Navy first established in World War One.
+During World War Two it was reactivated as a major command from December, 1943 until October, 1944.
 Headquartered at Alexandria, Egypt the command was under the jurisdiction of the Flag Officer, Eastern Mediterranean.

 1).
 The Mediterranean will be divided into two commands:(a) the area to the west line A to B to be the Mediterranean Command. (b) the area to the East of the above line to be the Levant Command which will include the Red Sea.
 2).
 For the present the line A to B will be the line running from the Tunisian/Tripolitanian border to a position in Latitude 35 degrees North, Longitude 60 degrees East, thence to Cape Spartivento (Italy).